Skip to main content

 2 mentions Positive Neutral Negative

-• “The characters are all enjoyable so far, featuring wholesome kindness, humorous antics, and moments that will make you laugh.”
+• “The characters are all enjoyable so far and there is wholesome kindness, perverted antics, and parts that will make you laugh.”

 • monetization